 Medication-assisted treatment programs are helpful for people recovering from addiction.
 Promising research shows that MAT, along with behavioral therapy and counseling, can produce more significant results than other forms of addiction treatment.
 MAT also tends to reduce risky behavior, such as sharing needles, leading to lower HIV and Hepatitis C infection rates.

 MAT is most effective for people with substance use that involves prescription opioids like codeine, morphine, hydrocodone, and oxycodone, and illicit opiates like heroin.
 It can also help people with AUD.
-Medications can reduce cravings and help clients with physical, mental, and emotional symptoms during withdrawal, helping them stick with recovery.
+Medications can reduce cravings and help patients with physical, mental, and emotional symptoms during withdrawal, helping them stick with recovery.